Raghu-dev-pixel/Nvidia_speech_to_Image_converter/README.md

 * Once the project is cloned, the project starts building automatically, allow the build to complete, and as soon as the build is successful open the Jupyterlab in the right-hand side corner. ![Opening Jupyterlab](./images/jupyterlab.png).

 3) **Running the Speech-to-Image-Converter Application**:
-* The code for this project is present in a directory called "code", there are two files a "speech_to_image_converter.ipynb".
+* The code for this project is present in a directory called "code", there are two files "speech_to_image_converter.ipynb".
 This is the main file that has the code to process audio from the user using OpenAI's whisper AI model and the text that is generated is converted to an image by passing the text to a text-to-image converter function present in the "image_generator.ipynb" file which internally works by calling Nvidia's API of a stable diffusion logic.
 ![Directory structure](./images/directory_structure.png).
 * To run the application, open the "speech_to_image_converter.ipynb" file click on the kernel, and then select "Restart Kernel and Run All Cells".
   ![Running the Application](./images/app_run.png).